|

 The transition from high school to college can be a busy road that will go by fast.
-Believe it or not, it is helpful to prepare for college while you are still in high school.
-There are many things that you can do to prepare ahead of time so that the transition to college is a smooth one that will not stress you too much.
-Here are a few tips to help high school juniors get a head start on the college application process:
+It is helpful to start preparing for college early in your high school career.
+Here are a few tips to help high school juniors get a head start on the college application process.

 Talk with your Guidance Counselor

 Set up an appointment with your high school guidance counselor.
-He/she will be able to help guide you in the right direction to make sure you are taking the appropriate classes to help prepare you for college.
+He/she will be able to help guide you in the right direction to make sure you are taking the appropriate classes to prepare you for college.
 They will also talk to you about your career intentions and what possible schools would best fit your intended major.
-He/she can tell you what requirements are needed for college, such as SAT exams and essay requirements.
-Your high school guidance counselor is available to help you with your future educational goals.
+They can tell you what requirements are needed when it comes to applying to college, such as SAT exams and essay requirements.
+Your high school guidance counselor is there to help you obtain your future educational goals.

 SAT Exams

-Most colleges require students to take the SAT (Scholastic Assessment Test) or ACT test.
-These exams help colleges assess a student’s readiness for college level work.
-You can prepare for these tests by purchasing preparation books at the bookstore or some high schools even offer SAT or ACT Prep classes so that you know what to expect when the test comes.
-Don’t worry; if you get a lower than expected score, you can take the test again.
+Most colleges require students to take the SAT or the ACT.
+These exams help colleges assess a student’s readiness for college-level work.
+You can prepare for these tests by purchasing preparation books at the bookstore or some high schools even offer SAT or ACT Prep classes so you know what to expect when the test comes.
+Don’t worry if you get a lower than expected score, you can take the test again.
 Most schools will take the highest score received.

 Visit Colleges